 An S-corp is not a different type of business — it’s a tax election.

-You’re still a pass-through entity, but the way income flows changes:
+Your business is still a pass-through entity, but the way income flows changes:

 ✔ Remaining profit is taken as distributions